egnor/pivid/doc/running.md

 5. [Hook direnv into your shell](https://direnv.net/docs/hook.html).

-6. Run `ninja -C build` to build the Pivid code.
-(Repeat after code edits or `git pull`.)
-Add `-j2` (max 2 parallel jobs) if you only have 2GB to avoid running out of memory.
+6. Run `ninja -C build` to build Pivid.
+(Add `-j2` to limit build parallelism if you only have 2GB.)

-7. Binaries (such as `pivid_server`) can be found in the `build/` directory.
+7. Binaries (eg. `pivid_server`) are created in `build/`.
-They are statically linked and may be copied elsewhere as desired.
+They are statically linked and may be copied elsewhere if desired.

 8. To reset the build, `rm -rf build` and start over with `./dev_setup.py`.